Roving Crows: Live Distractions (2014)

 As a follow-up to Deliberate Distractions, a 15-track live album was recorded at the Watson Hall, Tewkesbury on 21 December 2013.
 It was released in a limited press at the St. Paddy's Day Extravaganza on 15 March 2014 at the Gloucester Guildhall, and digitally through Bandcamp on the same date.

 Up Heaval (2015)

-Up Heaval is the five track EP released on Saturday 14 March 2015 to coincide with their final concert with Greg Wilson-Copp and Tim Tolhurst.
+Up Heaval is the five-track EP released on 14 March 2015 to coincide with their final concert with Greg Wilson-Copp and Tim Tolhurst.
 Tolhurst provided session drums on several tracks on the EP, although the use of electronic percussion and synthesizers was prevalent for the first time.
-The band continued as a trio for several months until recruiting Tim Downes-Hall to play a variety of percussion outside of the constrictions of a traditional Drum kit.
+The band continued as a trio for several months until recruiting Tim Downes-Hall to play a variety of percussion outside of the constrictions of a traditional drum kit.

 Bury Me Naked (2017)

 After two years of constant touring including breakthrough tours in France, there was increasing demand for new music.
 Recording of the group's third album began in late 2016.
 This was the first recording to feature Tim Downes-Hall on percussion as well as being the first self-recorded album from the group, with Loz Shaw bass and vocals also handling the recording and production.
 Many different locations were used for the recording of the large number of layered sounds that feature on the album.
 Bury Me Naked was released on 8 April 2017 with a launch party at Gloucester Guildhall.